tripu/Vita/doc/life.md

 ## People

 * **People** around you, who are important to you, are the second most important thing.
-* Explicitely asserting **non–romantic #love** (to relatives and close friends) [seems to be necessary and have a huge positive impact on long—term happiness](http://paulgraham.com/todo.html).
+* Explicitely asserting **non–romantic #love** (to relatives and close friends) [seems to be necessary and have a huge positive impact on long-term happiness](http://paulgraham.com/todo.html).
 It isn't always natural nor easy, though.
 * **#Love** isn't an absolute, and it doesn't manifest itself in a perfect form.
 There is no “perfect match”, nor a “soul mate” ultimately waiting for you.
 * In most day–to–day situations, **#lying** is **bad** and shall be avoided.
-There are a number of circumstances, though, when lying is perfectly admisible — and even advisable.
+There are a number of circumstances, though, when lying is perfectly admisible&nbsp;&mdash;&nbsp;and even advisable.
 Always telling the **#truth** is overrated.
 Few valid exceptions to this rule may be lying (or simply hiding part of the truth) to: children, mentally incapable adults, terminally ill patients.
 There are situations in which a *lack* of information is good for you.
 But those are the exception.
 * One shall take no **#offence** from sources one does not value or respect.
 If someone I despise call me a name, or tries to offend me, I can safely ignore them (as long as their public defamation or verbal violence doesn't actually affect my image or reputation).
 * One can't **please everybody**.
 There isn't one way of being, behaving or talking that everybody always likes and approves.
 Even the most likeable, charming, thoughtful person can be annoying to some people, sometimes.
-Therefore, realising that somebody just doesn't like you, for no particular reasons, might well be irrelevant news — it doesn't always need to trigger self–evaluation nor reflection, let alone guilt.
+Therefore, realising that somebody just doesn't like you, for no particular reasons, might well be irrelevant news&nbsp;&mdash;&nbsp;it doesn't always need to trigger self–evaluation nor reflection, let alone guilt.
 * **When I see in other people habits or traits of personality that I despise**, sometimes it is because deep down I know I have that very same defect.
 I'll do well if I stop and reflect honestly when I detect those unpleasant behaviours in others; when I can actually recognise myself on those
 &ldquo;defects&rdquo;, it is a humbling and precious pragmatical lesson (to either be more tolerants with others and/or work on correcting that bad habit).